It is itself only a story – and it’s leading us astray

-This article was originally published by Stir to Action Magazine.
+This article was originally published by Stir Magazine.

 What exactly is ‘storytelling’?
-That is a more difficult question than it might at first appear.
+Despite the recent ubiquity of the term, that’s a more difficult question than it might at first appear.

 In the most traditional sense, it describes the age-old act of telling tales, an oral tradition relayed in person, often involving a campfire.
 More recently, it’s become a general way of discussing how authors create narrative forms of art across many mediums, from films to television, books to games, and the original, spoken form.